dzuk-mutant/Helium/docs/prefixes.md

 # Prefixes
-Thorium supports a few properties and selectors in helping you deal with those pesky vendor prefixes.
+Helium supports a few properties and selectors in helping you deal with those pesky vendor prefixes.

 ---